luxeengine/luxe-docs/docs/guide.md

 ### Code vs Editor

 **With luxe, if you prefer working through code only, you can**.
-The code focused workflow is complimented by the editor tools.
+The code focused workflow is complemented by the editor tools.
 They help you create assets that would be faster to create in a tool.
 But, it is optional.

 The same will eventually be true for editor focused workflows.
 Right now the engine leans toward code focused, because the editor is a work in progress.
 Ideally in the future it would be possible to work only from the editor.